ruby/ruby/doc/standard_library.md

 # Ruby Standard Library

-The Ruby Standard Library is a vast collection of classes and modules that you can require in your code for additional features.
+The Ruby Standard Library is a large collection of classes and modules you can require in your code to gain additional features.

-Below is an overview of libraries and extensions followed by a brief description.
+Below is an overview of the libraries and extensions, followed by a brief description of each.

 ## Libraries

 - `MakeMakefile`: A module used to generate a Makefile for C extensions
-- `RbConfig`: Information of your configure and build of Ruby
+- `RbConfig`: Information about your Ruby configuration and build
-- `Gem`: Package management framework for Ruby
+- `Gem`: A package management framework for Ruby

 ## Extensions

-- `Coverage`: Provides coverage measurement for Ruby
+- `Coverage`: Provides coverage measurement for Ruby.
-- `Monitor`: Provides an object or module to use safely by more than one thread
+- `Monitor`: Provides an object or module that can be safely used by more than one thread.
-- `objspace`: Extends ObjectSpace module to add methods for internal statistics
+- `objspace`: Extends the ObjectSpace module to add methods for internal statistics.
-- `PTY`: Creates and manages pseudo terminals
+- `PTY`: Creates and manages pseudo-terminals.
-- `Ripper`: Provides an interface for parsing Ruby programs into S-expressions
+- `Ripper`: Provides an interface for parsing Ruby programs into S-expressions.
-- `Socket`: Access underlying OS socket implementations
+- `Socket`: Accesses underlying OS socket implementations.

 ## Default gems

 - Default gems are shipped with Ruby releases and also available as rubygems.
-- Default gems are not uninstallable from Ruby installation.
+- Default gems are not uninstallable from the Ruby installation.
-- Default gems can be updated used by rubygems.
+- Default gems can be updated using rubygems.
     - e.g. `gem update json`
-- Default gems can be used with bundler environment like `unbundled_env`.
+- Default gems can be used with bundler environments like `unbundled_env`.
-- Default gems can be used any version on Gemfile.
+- Default gems can be used at any version in a Gemfile.
     - e.g. `gem "json", ">= 2.6"`

 ### Libraries